 Honeysuckle Honeysuckle signifies happiness, strong love and devotion!
 This Flower Crown Headpiece is appropriate for the pure angel in all of us!

 At your next party, surprise them with flower crowns!
 Show them how to make them and then let them have fun coming up with their own flower crown masterpiece!
 Also it can be a fun craft for children to let them make their own colorful flower crowns for their friends!
 Though these techniques are a little advanced, with a slight modification, the idea can be easily taught.
 Also, please keep in mind that children should always be supervised when handling any type of wildflower as some can be poisonous.
 Though the technique for wiring Lily of the Valley is a bit different from many other kinds of flowers, this basic idea can also be done with most any small flower, such as sweetheart roses, mini carnations, baby's breath and daisies.
 You will need a few supplies and tools, here they are:

-- 1Some sort of wire.About six pieces.
+- 1About six pieces.
 Many exist such as paddle wire, but try to choose wire strong enough to support the flowers in your design.
-Here I've used about a '26 gauge wire for thinner work on the flowers, and a thicker '21 gauge wire to create the sturdier headband framework.Advertisement
+Here I've used about a '26 gauge wire for thinner work on the flowers, and a thicker '21 gauge wire to create the sturdier headband framework.Some sort of wire.Advertisement

-- 2Flora-Tape.Different from Floral Tape, Flora-tape is unique to floral design in that it is used chiefly for wrapping stems and wires.
-It creates the appearance of stems and unifies untidy ends.Advertisement
+- 2Different from Floral Tape, Flora-tape is unique to floral design in that it is used chiefly for wrapping stems and wires.
+It creates the appearance of stems and unifies untidy ends.Flora-Tape.Advertisement

 - 3Six stems of Lily of the Valley

 - 4A few breaks of Vinca vine, some with Periwinkle flowers

 - 52-3 pieces of Honeysuckle flowers/buds with small part of greens attached.

 - 6The flowers are their own wrap!A small piece of ribbon or Raffia if desired but it's not necessary if it's not available.